-“An innovative approach to support U.S. junior faculty engaged in research on social and physical determinants of environmental health relevant to vulnerable communities.”
+“An innovative approach to support U.S. junior faculty engaged in research on social and physical determinants of health relevant to vulnerable communities.”

 The JPB Foundation advances opportunity in the United States through transformational initiatives that empower those living in poverty, enriches and sustains our environment, and enables pioneering medical research.
-With support from the JPB Foundation, the JPB Environmental Health Fellowship Program has been established to promote a new generation of Environmental Health scholars through fellowships that support junior faculty who are at an early career stage at institutions across the U.S.
+With support from the JPB Foundation, the JPB Environmental Health Fellowship Program has been established to promote a new generation of Social and Environmental Health scholars through fellowships that support junior faculty who are at an early career stage at institutions across the U.S.

-The mission of the Program is to offer training and leadership developing to promising junior faculty, whose research is focused on/in vulnerable communities and are interested in how both environmental and social factors may combine to influence health, in order to find solutions and support policy changes that address environmental, social, economic and health disparities across U.S. communities.
+To offer training and leadership developing to promising junior faculty, whose research is focused on/in vulnerable communities and are interested in how both environmental and social factors may combine to influence health, in order to find solutions and support policy changes that address environmental, social, economic and health disparities across U.S.

-The Program fosters cross-disciplinary collaborations and encourages Fellows to work together on challenging environmental health issues best approached from multiple perspectives, and facilitates learning opportunities from recognized scientific leaders on conducting rigorous research on social and environmental factors that contribute to health disparities, providing mentorship and funding up to $240,000 over the course of a two to three and a half-year period.
+The Program fosters cross-disciplinary collaborations and encourages Fellows to work together on challenging environmental health issues best approached from multiple perspectives, and facilitates learning opportunities from recognized scientific leaders on conducting rigorous research on social and environmental factors that contribute to health disparities.
+The Fellowship provides mentorship and funding up to $240,000 over the course of three and a half-year period.

 - Up to $50,000 ( for 30% salary support and workshop travel ) in year 1